jazzyjackson/ServerFailSoft/readme.md

 If you open a stream and pipe it to ServerFailSoft, those bytes are streamed to the client, just as they would with the base class `ServerResponse`.

 The first bytes piped to ServerFailSoft will trigger the `.writeHead` function, which will attempt to read `statusCode` and `headers` properties from the source.
+It also attempts to writeHead from source on the `end` event, in case there wasn't any data.

 If the source throws an error (before bytes are sent!), ServerFailSoft will catch it and prepare an informative error response.
-(Perhaps TOO informative for your tastes if you wish to keep your software versions to yourself, but I prefer to advertise that my server is up to date.)
+(Perhaps TOO informative for your tastes if you wish to keep your software versions to yourself, but I prefer to advertise that my server is up-to-date.)

 ### Usage
 Since Node v9.6.0, http.createServer supports an options argument to override the IncomingMessage and ServerResponse constructed for each request.